 David Klass studied art and architecture at Pratt Institute.
 Upon graduation he apprenticed with the noted American artist, Theodore Roszak, assisting in the fabrication and installation of public art works for the city of New York.
-Subsequently, he founded his own studio and began designing Judaica for the home and synagogue, the most enduring institution of Jewish identity.
+Subsequently, the Judaic artist founded his own studio and began designing pieces for the home, synagogue, and other institutions of Jewish identity.

-Mr. Klass seeks to contribute to the continuity of Jewish history and enhance the experience of Jewish spiritual tradition through his artistic vision, his knowledge of design, and his expert craftsmanship.
-For the past 35 years, he has been designing and fabricating ritual and ceremonial objects including trees of life, menorahs, eternal lights, arks and ark doors, memorials, and donor walls.
+Mr. Klass seeks to contribute to the continuity of Jewish history and to enhance the experience of Jewish spiritual thought and tradition through his artistic vision, his knowledge of design, and his expert craftsmanship.
+For the past 35 years, he has created many tree of life designs, custom-made menorahs, eternal lights, arks and ark doors, memorials, donor walls, and ritual objects.

-This work can be seen on his website www.davidklass.com
+His work can be seen on the following links: